microsoft/vscode-docs/docs/getstarted/settings.md

 You can also open the user and workspace settings from the **Command Palette** (`kb(workbench.action.showCommands)`) with **Preferences: Open User Settings** and **Preferences: Open Workspace Settings** or use the keyboard shortcut (`kb(workbench.action.openGlobalSettings)`).

-In the example below, we disabled line numbers in the editor and configured line wrapping to wrap automatically based on the size of the editor.
+In the example below, the workspace contains settings to disable line numbers in the editor and configure line wrapping to wrap automatically based on the size of the editor.

 ![Example Settings](images/settings/settings.png)